hanshillen/HCMDS/README.md

 ## Demonstration

 The High Contrast Mode Detection Script is executed on page load.
-The [Demo page](http://hanshillen.github.io/HCMDS/hcmode_detection.html)

-demo page shows the detection results below after a short delay.
+The [Demo page](http://hanshillen.github.io/HCMDS/hcmode_detection.html) shows the detection results below after a short delay.
 Each test can then be used in reference to the samples below to see how each affects the samples as the test values change.
 Enabling and disabling a high contrast Windows theme as well as applying a user-defined style sheet to see these tests change.
 Each time a setting is changed, the page must refresh to execute the function.

 *   imageResult = true (<span class="enabled">enabled</span>)
 *   backgroundImageResult = true (<span class="enabled">enabled</span>)